 - Year opened: 1986

 - Golf Season: Year round

-- Guest Policy: With member only
+- Guest Policy: Limited non-member play

 - Tee times welcomed: Yes

 - Greens: Bermuda Grass

 - Driving range: Yes